 Hot Project, Freezing Temperatures

-TMI Coating recently completed installation of a secondary containment lining for an expanding medical company.
-The customer needed the outdoor containment dike ready for service ASAP, requiring the work be completed in January during sub-zero temperatures.
+TMI Coatings, Inc. (TMI) recently installed a containment dike lining for an expanding medical company.
+The customer needed the outdoor containment dike ready for service as soon as possible, requiring the work to be completed in January during sub-zero temperatures.
+TMI has considerable experience completing containment dike lining projects for all types of companies that include: utilities, chemical, food processing, agriculture, and manufacturing.

-- Erected a temporary enclosure and heated the area to allow for lining installation and proper material cure.
+- TMI erected a temporary enclosure and heated the area to allow for lining installation and proper material cure.

-– Indirect heat used to safely heat the area and apply coating.
+– Indirect heat was used to heat the area and apply the coating safely.

-– Needed to heat around the clock.
-24 hour heat required overnight supervision and fueling.
+– The dike needed to be heated around the clock.
+24-hour heat required overnight supervision and fueling.

-- Mechanically abrade all surfaces per material specifications.
+- Next, we mechanically abraded all surfaces per material specifications.

-- Fiberglass mat had to have rough areas sanded between coats to eliminate rough areas and voids in chemical resistant lining.
+- In-between coats of the mat, TMI sanded it to eliminate any rough areas and voids in the chemical resistant lining.

-- Prior to final coat a flood (seal) coat was added to ensure a pinhole free finish.
+- A flood (seal) coat was added to ensure a pinhole-free finish before the final coat.

 - A final wax coat was added to all surfaces for added chemical resistance.